Receive Internship Credit

 6.)
 At the end of your internship experience, submit and update your:

-- Resume: You must submit an updated resume once you complete your internship.
+- Resume: You must to your BA 3910 Blackboard page once you complete your internship.
 You should use their weekly internship reflections to develop their resume, using the resume builders from that reflection template, in particular.
-Resume should reflect the OCM criteria and template found on the OCM website.
-This will be submitted through Qualtrics.
+Resume should reflect the Career & Student Success Center's criteria and template found on the website.

 - LinkedIn Profile: You must update your LinkedIn profile and connect with your Career Coach.
 This needs to be completed so that your employer is able to write you a recommendation for that position.